siphoc/vagrant-setup/README.md

 This is a basic Vagrant setup used for Siphoc projects.

 ## Orientation
-This setup is usefull for PHP development.
+This setup is useful for PHP development.
 It includes the following packages:

 * PHP 5.3
 * PHP-FPM (Used by NGINX)